jgam/college-recommend/college/README.md

 - ex) webTokens functions, backend call apis

 - with use Effect and getLoginInfo, I was able to see the current userData in homepage.
 Maybe add authenticated as a state to pass around authenticated variable to accessible state. \*Also, move the header to the home page is one thing we should do so from there, we can go anywhere

+### Now profile works with authenticated

+- need to fix the header
+- add colleges to user's favorite colleges